AbdullahRFA/Bongodev/README.md

 cat filename.txt

-	•	nano: Edit a file directly in the terminal using the nano text editor.
+	•	nano: Edit a file directly in the terminal.

 nano filename.txt

-	•	open: Open a file or directory in its default app (Finder, text editor, etc.).
+	•	open: Open a file or directory in its default application (e.g., Finder, text editor).

 open filename.txt